 6.8.
-ACFR can tolerate drape slack from conductor grip however, this would be unacceptable if the conductor is tensioned or if the crew were pulling the conductor tail to install a fitting to be installed on the ground.
-In case that installation of ACFR Dead-end clamp takes place on the ground, caution shall be used to avoid sharp local bending of the conductor at the grips.
-Full size sheave should be used in between conductor grip and pulling to avoid excessive bend.
+Flexible ACFR conductor can tolerate drape slack from conductor grip however, this would be unacceptable if the conductor is tensioned or if the crew were pulling the conductor tail.
+In case that installation of ACFR Deadend clamp takes place on the ground, caution shall be used to avoid sharp local bending at the grips.

 6.9.
 Always avoid sharp local bend at the conductor grip.
 Excessive bending can cause opening of aluminum strands.
-In case of that conductor damage includes evidence of overbending, kinking, or crushing, the suspect section should be replaced with new conductor.
+In case of that conductor damage includes evidence of overbending, kinking, or crushing, the suspect section should be evaluated for the extent of damage.